sslab-gatech/portal/vfio.md

 ```

 Note that info structure utilized to get the offset field, passed to the pwrite,
-is a info that we have retrieved from the pci driver before [cite].
+is an info that we have retrieved from the pci driver before [cite].
 Therefore,
-the pwrite will overwrite the header of the device. vfio_pci_fixup_cfg_space
+the pwrite will overwrite the header of the device.
+Lastly, it updates the
-function updates the pdev->hdr based on the pci device information of the guest
-before calling pwrite.
-For example, it patches the bar address as the guest
-physical address (pdev->hdr.bar[i] = base;).
-\XX{I don't know why it needs to fixup pdev->hdr..}
+cfg_ops.
+Then why we need to fix-up PCI header information, especially the BARs?
+XXXX

-### Register BAR regions (map bar (hpa) to hva)
+### MMAP GPA BAR to HVA
-We have located the BAR, however, it doesn't mean that the BAR has been mapped
-to virtual address.
-To pass the address to QEMU to be utilized later for
-creating memslot, the hva should be provided, and the bar should be mapped in
-the host virtual address space.
-Let's see how to map the bar through another
-interface call to vfio driver, particularly mmap.
+Let's see the last part of the vfio_pci_configure_dev_regions.
 ```cpp
 static int vfio_pci_configure_dev_regions(struct kvm *kvm,
                                           struct vfio_device *vdev)